MAD-NTID/project-transformers/levels/ice_12/objectives/simple_input/description.md

 # Part 1 - Simple Inputs

 In this exercise, you will be working with simple inputs.
-The goal of this exercise is for you to practice interacting with inputs that are entered from the keyboard, store them in a variable and display some information back to the user.
+The goal of this exercise is for you to practice interacting with inputs that are entered from the keyboard, store them in a variable, verify inputed numeric value are number and display some information back to the user.

+***For this exercise you are required to use the following techniques***
+- string interpolation technique
+- TryParse
+- switch.
+You cannot use if statements

 Steps:
 1. cd into the classroom repository folder that you cloned